 The California LLC dissolution forms are available on the Secretary of State’s website.

-California dissolution/cancellation forms can only be filed by mail or in person.
+California dissolution/cancellation forms can be filed by mail, in person, or online.
 Note: hand-delivering your dissolution form in Sacramento will automatically cost you $15.00, but your hand-delivered filings are given priority over mailed ones.

 There is no fee to file the California dissolution forms.
 To speed up the process, you can pay for expedited service and preclearance.
 Preclearance means that you can drop your document off in person for a review prior to filing to ensure you haven’t made any mistakes that will get your filing rejected.